tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.1_sample_actor_code_walkthrough/README.md

 }
 ```

 This is the most important function.
 The `base_res` is used to handle **default** behaviors that can be handled by the `tea_sdk::utils`.
-In this case, it is the login request.
+In this case, it's the login request.

-So if the default handler is used and the `crate::dfn::map_handler` does not handle (cur_res is empty), then the base_res is returned to the client.
+So if the default handler is used and the `crate::dfn::map_handler` does not handle it (cur_res is empty), then the base_res is returned to the client.

-If you want to override the default handler, you can define the handler function inside the dfn.rs, so that the cur_res is no longer empty, and it will be returned to the client.
+If you want to override the default handler, you can define the handler function inside of dfn.rs, so that the cur_res is no longer empty and it will be returned to the client.

-In this case, we did not handle the login request, instead the default login handler inside the `tea_sdk::utils` is used.
-That is why we can write almost zero code to get login feature.
+In this case, we didn't handle the login request, instead the default login handler inside the `tea_sdk::utils` is used.
+That's why we can write almost zero code to get the login feature.

-In our TEA SDK, there are many default handler like login.
+In our TEA SDK, there are many default handlers like login.
 For more detail about the `tea_sdk::utils` please go to [[tea_sdk_utils]]

-You may also noticed the AddRequest handler is removed given it is no longer used in this and future steps.
+You may also notice that the AddRequest handler is removed given it's no longer used in this and future steps.

-A new api.rs is added, in this step it is mainly for the txn_faucet function.
+A new api.rs is added, and in this step it's mainly for the txn_faucet function.

 ```
 pub async fn txn_faucet(payload: Vec<u8>, from_actor: String) -> Result<Vec<u8>> {
 	let req: FaucetRequest = serde_json::from_slice(&payload)?;